-In August 2017, we repaid the remaining principal balance of \$407.6 million with the net proceeds from the 2025 Notes and Term B Loan.
 In connection with the sale of the 2029 Notes in 2014, we incurred approximately \$15.3 million in debt issuance costs, which were being amortized to interest expense over the term of the 2029 Notes.
+The 2029 Notes were repaid in full in 2017 with the net proceeds from the 2025 Notes and Term B Loan.
 With the repayment of the 2029 Notes in 2017, we wrote off \$7.3 million of unamortized debt issuance costs which is included in other income (expense), net in our consolidated statements of operations.